Ocala artist's small exhibit to make a big impact

-OCALA, Fla.
-(WCJB) – A new art exhibit in Ocala will have people playing “I Spy” to find it.
+A new art exhibit in Ocala will have people playing “I Spy” to find it.

 Artist Diana Cahal created a series of miniatures that will be installed in downtown Wednesday.